 To complement our results, we use the average performance of both contestants in a contest, with a mean value of 99.924, as well as a binary indicator of whether the higher-ability contestant won a contest, which is the case in 66.5 percent of all contests.
 Supplementary outcome variables are the length of the contest, which amounts on average to about 79 percent of the maximum possible number of legs (\textit{k}) in the respective stage, and the \textit{number of maximum performance}, averaging at about six times, per contest.
 This corresponds to the number of times a contestant scores 180 points in one move.

 \textbf{Treatment variables} Our main treatment variable, \textit{ability ratio}, is calculated as the ratio of the higher-ability to the lower-ability contestants' ability.
-We use the contestant's 3-darts average over the past two years in our main specifications to calculate the \textit{ability ratio}.
-Table \ref{tab:table_main_desc} indicates substantial heterogeneity with an average of 5.5 percent ability difference.
+Figure \ref{fig:treat_desc} shows the distribution of our main treatment variable.
+In our main specifications, we use the contestant's 3-darts average over the past two years to calculate the \textit{ability ratio}.
+Table \ref{tab:table_main_desc} and Figure \ref{fig:treat_desc} indicate substantial heterogeneity in the ability difference.
 To illustrate this ability heterogeneity: The average higher-ability contestant is about 28 percentage points more likely to win (according to bookmakers' odds) than the average lower-ability contestant.

 For the extensions of the analysis, two additional treatment variables are used. \textit{Underdog starts contest} is used to investigate whether a head start affects performance and is a binary variable indicating whether the lower-ability contestant starts the contest. \textit{Expected ability}, with a mean value of 94.695 (see Table \ref{tab:table_main_desc}), is the expected ability of the opponent that the contestants expect to meet in the next stage.
 This is the ability of the higher-ability contestant in the contest that is scheduled to determine the next opponent (the parallel or twin contest).
 In case this parallel contest is already finished and, consequently, the opponent is already known before the contest, the expected ability is the (realized) ability of the (then known) opponent in the next stage.